ahmadesmaeeli81/smart-vpn-warning/readme.txt

 == Description ==

-This plugin displays a simple and elegant warning (no popup) on the WooCommerce checkout page, advising users to turn off their VPN for successful payment processing.
+This plugin displays a simple and elegant warning on the WooCommerce checkout page, advising users to turn off their VPN for successful payment processing.

+For support or feature requests, please contact us at info@ahmadesmaeeli.ir

 = Features =

-* Display a simple and elegant warning (no popup) on the checkout page
+* Display a simple and elegant warning on the checkout page
-* Smart country detection using IP Geolocation API
+* Smart country detection using ipapi.co API (no API key required)
 * Admin settings panel in WordPress dashboard
 * Customizable warning message in Persian
 * Option to show warning to all users or only to users outside Iran
-* Caching system to reduce API requests and improve speed
-* Rate limiting to stay within API limits
+* Option to choose between static box or popup warning
 * Responsive design and mobile-friendly
 * RTL support for Persian websites

-= API Usage =
+= How It Works =

-This plugin uses the ipgeolocation.io API to detect user's country.
-You need to get an API key from https://ipgeolocation.io/
+This plugin uses free API services (ipify.org and ipapi.co) to detect user's country.
+No API key is required.

-The free plan includes:
-* 1,000 requests per day
-* 30 requests per minute

-The plugin implements rate limiting to stay within these limits.

 == Installation ==